sstagg/Magellon/Sandbox/2dClassifierWebTool/2dclassifierbackend/README.md

 1. Ensure **conda** is installed on your machine.
 2. Clone the project repository to your local machine.
+3. Copy 2d_class_evaluator folder inside 2dclassifierbackend folder.
-3. Create a new conda environment with Python 3.12:
+4. Create a new conda environment with Python 3.12:

    ```bash
    conda create -n <environment-name> python=3.12